iVis-at-Bilkent/cytoscape.js-complexity-management/README.md

 ## Description

 Based on [Complexity Management Graph Model (CMGM)](https://github.com/iVis-at-Bilkent/cmgm), this extension provides a unified set of complexity management operations working seamlessly.
 It also provides automatic adjustment of the graph layout after each complexity management operation to protect the user's mental map.
+The supported operations include filter/unfilter, hide/show and collapse/expand nodes/edges.

 ## Demo